Isaiah Mobley

-Eric Isaiah Mobley (born September 24, 1999) is a Bahamian–American professional basketball player for Manisa Basket of the Basketbol Süper Ligi (BSL).
+Eric Isaiah Mobley (born September 24, 1999) is a Bahamian American professional basketball player who last played for Hapoel Jerusalem of the Ligat HaAl and the EuroCup.

+He attended Rancho Christian School in Temecula, California, where he was a five-star recruit and a McDonald's All-American.
 He played college basketball for the USC Trojans.
-He attended Rancho Christian School in Temecula, California, where he was a five-star recruit and McDonald's All-American.
 He was named first-team All-Pac-12 as a junior with USC.